izaakm/fundamentals-hpc/docs/isaac-ng.md

 ***What is a cluster, anyway?***

-- Cluster
-- Node
-- Partition
-- QoS
-- File System

 cluster
 : a collection of physical computers that all work together

 node
 : a physical computer in a cluster

-Nodes can be assigned a particular function, eg:
+: nodes can be assigned a particular function, e.g.:

-- login nodes
+- login node
-- data transfer nodes (DTN)
+- data transfer node (DTN)
-- compute nodes
+- compute node

+partition
+: a group of *compute nodes* the serve a similar purpose (e.g., GPU, "Big Mem")

+storage
+: hard drives

+file system
+: software for managing data storage
+: there are two different file systems on ISAAC-NG: NFS and Lustre

 # The ISAAC-NG Cluster